 The mountain is a destination for hikers, birdwatchers, snowmobilers, hunters, snowshoers and skiers.
 It provides important contiguous habitat for a variety of plants and animals, as well as resources for sustainable forestry.
 Pleasant Mountain’s proximity to both Portland and Boston make it an important environmental, recreational and economic resource for the region.

-Loon Echo oversees the management of the hiking trail network on Pleasant Mountain.
-The majority of the Ledges, Bald Peak and Southwest Ridge trails are owned by Loon Echo.
+LELT oversees the management of the hiking trail network on Pleasant Mountain.
+The majority of the land that the Ledges, Bald Peak and Southwest Ridge trails are on is owned by LELT.
 We have signed trail agreements with four private landowners allowing Loon Echo to conduct trail maintenance and improvements.
 These landowners generously allow the public to use the trails over their properties.
-Trail users should respect the land and follow the Use Guidelines (below) to ensure all of the trails remain open to the public.
+Trail users should respect the land and follow the ‘Use Guidelines’ to ensure all of the trails remain open to the public.

 Bald Peak Trail – 2.2 miles; 1,900′ elevation gain.
 Blue trail blazing.
 Park in parking area off Mountain Rd, 1 mile from Rte 302.

 Sue’s Way – 0.5 miles; 500′ elevation gain.
+Check out Janine’s overlook on your way up.
 Orange trail blazing.